rcherrueau/execo/doc/tutorial.rst

 execo_g5k
 =========

-execo_g5k is a layer built on top of execo.
+A layer built on top of execo.
 It's purpose is to provide a convenient API to use Grid5000 services:

 - oar